chromaui/learnstorybook.com/content/visual-testing-handbook/index.md

 ---
 title: "Visual Testing Handbook"
-description: "Visual testing is a pragmatic yet precise way to verify the look of UI components."
+description: "✍️Coming soon: Visual testing is a pragmatic yet precise way to check UI appearance."
-heroDescription: "Visual testing is a pragmatic yet precise way to verify the look of UI components.
+heroDescription: "✍️Coming soon: Visual testing is a pragmatic yet precise way to verify the look of UI components.
 It’s practiced by companies like Slack, Lonely Planet, and Walmart.
-This 4 chapter handbook gives you an overview of visual testing in Storybook."
+This five chapter handbook gives you an overview of visual testing in Storybook."
-overview: "Visual tests capture an image of every UI component in a consistent browser environment.
-New screenshots are automatically compared to previously accepted baseline screenshots.
-When there are visual differences, you get notified.
-This helps developers ensure consistency and pinpoint UI bugs in ever more complicated modern UIs."
+overview: "UIs are more complex, multi-state, and personalized than ever.
+This yields thousands of app permutations users can encounter.
+UI components help manage that complexity.
+This book talks about how testing those components helps you ensure that your app looks and feels great every release."
 themeColor: "#4AC013"
 codeGithubUrl: "https://github.com/chromaui/learnstorybook-code"
 heroAnimationName: null